Atticus29/pcc_biology_211/README.md

 - Morgan, Judith and Eloise Carter 2011. **Investigating Biology: A Laboratory Manual for BIOLOGY TODO**, 8th ed.
 Benjamin/Cummings Publishing, Menlo Park, CA

 - Access to a computer, printer, and the internet, including D2L course pages (the course and many assignments will largely be administered via D2L).
-Several computer labs are available for students at all PCC campuses. (eg. library in Bldg 9, Student Learning Center, Bldg 7, and Resources centers, 1st floor Bldg 7).
+Several computer labs are available for students at all PCC campuses. (eg. library in Bldg 9, Student Learning Center, Bldg.
+7, and Resources centers, 1st floor Bldg.
+7).

 #### Socrative